MCP Sandbox

 - All saved files will automatically appear as HTTP links in the results, which you can open or embed directly.

-Below is an example config for claude:
+Below is an example config for Claude Desktop:

 {